Booligoosh/codetheweb.blog/_posts/2018-02-04-github-pages-free-hosting.md

 ![Click "Push origin" in the top right-hand corner][gh-desktop-push-origin]

 Now, wait for a few minutes.
 The time may vary, but often your site could take ~5mins to update (keep reloading the page to check).
-Eventually the changes will load!
+Eventually, the changes will load!

 ![The updated website!][site-2]{:.screenshot-white}